PHP: Concatenation

 print_r('Dragon' . 'stone');

-will output Dragonstone
+will display Dragonstone

-Here are some more examples:
+Here are a few more examples:

 <?php